pulibrary/bibdata/docs/indexing.md

 Then, if needed, [pull the most recent SCSB full dump records into dump files](./scsb/dump_files.md).
 This is only necessary if the most recent "Full Partner ReCAP Records" is missing files, or if the monthly process hasn't run for a while and there is no recent event of this type.
-Note that this process takes 12 hours, and you can't deploy in the middle of the process.
+Note that this process takes 12 hours.

 Once the files are all downloaded and processed, index them with